Help for carers and care homes

 Visiting care homes

-From Monday 17th May, 2021, government guidance on care home visits should be followed at all times – even if the resident you are visiting has been vaccinated.
+From Monday 16th August 2021, government guidance on care home visiting has changed.
+This guidance should be followed at all times – even if the resident you are visiting has been vaccinated.
 Read the full guidance on GOV.UK.

 Who can visit?

 Every resident can have named visitors who will be able to enter the care home for regular visits.
 There is no limit on the number of named visitors that a single resident can have and no nationally set limit on the number who can visit in a single day.

 However, care home managers are best placed to develop their own policies, in consultation with residents and their relatives, to ensure that visits described in the national guidance can be provided in the best way, taking into account the physical space and facilities in the home.